slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Science is a wonderful thing if one does not have to earn one's living at it.'*

 > *'The whole of science is nothing more than a refinement of everyday thinking.'*

+> *'Scientific discovery consists in seeing what everyone else has seen and thinking what no one else has thought.' -- Albert Szent-Gyorgyi*
 -->